This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-3. Prepare Cheese Mixture: In a separate small bowl, combine ricotta, Parmesan, a portion of the mozzarella cheese, and salt.
-Gently fold this cheese blend into the ground beef and pasta in the skillet.
+3. Make the Cheese Mixture: In a small bowl, combine the ricotta, Parmesan, a portion of the mozzarella, and salt.
+Gently fold this into the beef and pasta mixture.

-4. Layer Initial Ingredients in Baking Dish: Lightly grease a small 5×5-inch baking dish.
-Add 2 tablespoons of marinara sauce at the bottom, followed by half of your beef and pasta mix.
-Sprinkle 2 tablespoons of shredded mozzarella over the top.
+4. Assemble the First Layer: Lightly grease a 5×5-inch baking dish.
+Spread 2 tablespoons of marinara sauce on the bottom, then add half of the beef and pasta mixture.
+Sprinkle 2 tablespoons of mozzarella on top.

 Expert Tips